 After closing, construction can begin.
 Virginia Credit Union has partnered with a digital platform called Built to help you and your builder easily manage the draws online for each stage of the construction so that the builder can be paid directly from your loan in real time.

 Still have questions about construction loans?
-That’s okay!
 We’re here to walk you through the process and what’s best for you.